aarushivijay1/NASA-DATA/README.md

-# NADA
+# NADA (NASA DATA)

-NASA DATA
- ~ By Aarushi Vijay

-This is an API based application that extracts data of asteroids from NASA and displays user-friendly information about asteroids!
+This is an user-based application that generates NASA Data of asteroids using pip extension and NASA APIs.
+This application is coded in Python.
+This application also has been integrated with Graphic User Interface (Tkinter) to make the app more appealing for the user.

 ## HOW TO USE